Philosophy

 Philosophy minors must complete twelve of their credits in philosophy at St. Thomas, unless they receive a waiver from the department chair; at least eight credits must be at the 2xx-level or above.

-Minor in Philosophy, Ethics, and Society
+Philosophy, Ethics, and Society

 16 credits